linehan/Dodo/README.md

 part.

+Hmm, maybe the real reason this is coming up is that things like `isEqualNode` also recurse, and the children may be several different classes that extend Node.

 ### Other readability conventions

 * If a property is part of the spec, it is written exactly as in the spec